aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLTM via C++ or Online App" h2="POTM  to XLTM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to XLTM?</h2>

+The POTM file format is a presentation file format used by Microsoft PowerPoint.
+It is used to store presentations created in PowerPoint.
+However, the XLTM file format is an Excel template file format used by Microsoft Excel.
+It is used to store templates created in Excel.
+Therefore, it is necessary to convert POTM to XLTM in order to use the presentation in Excel.

+<h2>How Aspose.Total Helps for POTM to XLTM Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to XLTM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLTM.
+Aspose.Total for C++ is a suite of APIs that enables developers to work with a wide range of file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++.
+By using Aspose.Total for C++, you can easily convert POTM to XLTM within C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, you can export POTM to HTML.
+Aspose.Slides for C++ is a powerful API that enables developers to create, read, write and modify PowerPoint presentations within C++ applications.
+It supports a wide range of features such as creating, editing and converting presentations.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLTM.
+Aspose.Cells for C++ is a powerful API that enables developers to create, read, write and modify Excel spreadsheets within C++ applications.
+It supports a wide range of features such as creating, editing and converting spreadsheets.

+Therefore, by using Aspose.Total for C++, you can easily convert POTM to XLTM within C++ applications in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}